Jordanian annexation of the West Bank: Jordanian disengagement

 Following the Six-Day War in 1967, Israel occupied the West Bank (including East Jerusalem).
 Although the sides were technically at war, a policy known as "open bridges" meant that Jordan continued to pay salaries and pensions to civil servants and to provide services to endowments and educational affairs and in general to play an active role in West Bank affairs.

 In 1972, King Hussein conceived a plan to establish a united Arab federation which would include the West Bank and Jordan.
 This proposal never came to fruition.

 In 1974, the Arab League decided to recognize the Palestine Liberation Organization (PLO) as the sole legitimate representative of the Palestinian people.
 The decision forced King Hussein to relinquish his claim to speak for the Palestinian people during peace negotiations and to recognize an independent Palestinian state that is independent of Jordan.

 On 28 July 1988, King Hussein announced the cessation of a $1.3 billion development program for the West Bank.
 He explained that the aim of this move was to allow the PLO to take more responsibility for these territories.
 Two days later the king dissolved Jordan's lower house of parliament, half of whose members represented constituencies in the Israeli-occupied West Bank.

 On 31 July 1988, King Hussein announced the severance of all legal and administrative ties with the West Bank, except for the Jordanian sponsorship of the Muslim and Christian holy sites in Jerusalem, and recognised the PLO as "the sole legitimate representative of the Palestinian people".
 In his speech to the nation held on that day he announced his decision and explained that this decision was made with the aim of helping the Palestinian people establishing their own independent state.

 The 1993 Oslo Accords between the PLO and Israel "opened the road for Jordan to proceed on its own negotiating track with Israel."
 The Washington Declaration was initialled one day after the Oslo Accords were signed.
 "On July 25, 1994, King Hussein met with Israeli Prime Minister Rabin in the Rose Garden of the White House, where they signed the Washington Declaration, formally ending the 46-year state of war between Jordan and Israel."
-Finally, on 26 October 1994, Jordan signed the Israel–Jordan peace treaty, which normalized relations between the two countries and resolved territorial disputes between them.
+Finally, on 26 October 1994, Jordan signed the Israel–Jordan peace treaty, which normalised relations between the two countries and resolved territorial disputes between them.

+The Jordanian government's decision to disengage is criticized, despite official justifications that it responded to the PLO's request and aimed to thwart Israeli attempts to make Jordan an alternative homeland for Palestinians.
+However, these justifications are currently described as weak due to the decision's disastrous consequences.
+The move terminated the status of West Bank Palestinians as Jordanian citizens with a state to defend them, revoked their citizenship and national identification numbers, and left them without a diplomatic umbrella of protection from a sovereign state, while imposing restrictions on their movement and residency.